This page should help familiarize you with GraphSpace's interface and basic features.

 - Public Graphs will show graphs that have been made publicly available on GraphSpace.

-To search for nodes, type the name of the node (text that you want to see inside the node)
+To search for nodes, type the content inside of the node (text that is contained inside of a node)

 To search for edges, search using the following syntax [tail: head] where tail is the name of the node where the arrow is coming from and head is the name of the node that the arrow is point to.
 For example, to search for the edge that connects YEF3 to SIR2, type YEF3:SIR2.
 All graphs that contain this edge will be presented to the user.